 Sunday, August 08, 2010

 We were both sophomores in college, home for Thanksgiving weekend, and one of my "friends" suggested that we go out on a double date.
-Our dates were two girls who had graduated from Niles High School with us in June 1973, and we went to see a double feature at the U.S. 31 Drive-In.
-The movies that were showing were "Gimme Shelter," the story of the satanic rock and roll band, the Rolling Stones, and their ill-fated Altamont concert, at which a fan was stabbed to death while Mick Jagger sang "Sympathy for the Devil," and "Jimi Plays Berkeley," a documentary about a Jimi Hendrix concert in Berkeley, Calif.
+Our dates were two girls who had graduated from Niles High School in Niles, Michigan, with us in June 1973, and we went to see a double feature at the U.S. 31 Drive-In.

-At any rate, my future bride was the daughter of the president of the local Notre Dame fan club.
-Notre Dame football had always been a big part of her family's life, and by the time we arrived to pick her up, there was already a somber atmosphere in the home.
+At any rate, Notre Dame football had always been a big part of her family's life, and by the time we arrived to pick her up, there was already a somber atmosphere in the home.
 As I recall, USC had already taken the lead and was pouring it on.
 Her dad was in no mood to socialize.

 I wasn't much of a Notre Dame fan at the time, and I didn't think much about it.
 I was more interested in the daughter.
 I started to fall in love with her that night, and we were married a year and a half later.
 That's another story, addressed elsewhere on this blog.